ASCA Program Participation

 Accreditation: Third-party attestation that a conformity assessment body (such as a testing laboratory) has formally demonstrated its competence to perform specific conformity assessment tasks (refer to ISO/IEC 17000:2004 Conformance – Vocabulary and basic concepts).

-ASCA Accreditation: A status given by the FDA to testing laboratories that indicate testing competency through the application process outlined in the ASCA Pilot program guidance.
+ASCA Accreditation: A status given by the FDA to testing laboratories that indicate testing competency through the application process outlined in the ASCA program guidance.
 A testing laboratory must possess a scope of accreditation from an ASCA-recognized accreditation body in order to be eligible for ASCA Accreditation.
-Note that ASCA Accreditation is exclusive to the ASCA Pilot and is distinct from any accreditation that an accreditation body may grant to a testing laboratory for reasons other than the ASCA Pilot.
+Note that ASCA Accreditation is exclusive to the ASCA Program and is distinct from any accreditation that an accreditation body may grant to a testing laboratory for reasons other than the ASCA Program.

 Suspension of ASCA Accreditation: Imposing temporary restrictions on one or more FDA-recognized consensus standards or test methods within the scope of ASCA Accreditation for a testing laboratory.

-Withdrawing ASCA Accreditation: Cancelling the full scope of a testing laboratory’s ASCA Accreditation; withdrawal of ASCA Accreditation removes the organization entirely from the ASCA Pilot.
+Withdrawing ASCA Accreditation: Cancelling the full scope of a testing laboratory’s ASCA Accreditation; withdrawal of ASCA Accreditation removes the organization entirely from the ASCA Program.

-Withdrawing ASCA Recognition: Canceling the full scope of an accreditation body’s ASCA Recognition; withdrawal of ASCA Acknowledgement removes the organization from the ASCA Pilot
+Withdrawing ASCA Recognition: Canceling the full scope of an accreditation body’s ASCA Recognition; withdrawal of ASCA Acknowledgement removes the organization from the ASCA Program.

 ASCA summary test reports